aweiteka/ose-build-pipeline/README.md

 Now we're ready to create jobs in the Jenkins master.
 We'll use Jenkins Job builder to define the jobs then render them using a CLI tool.

-1. Copy the Jenkins Job Builder template to your source repository and edit.
+1. Copy the Jenkins Job Builder template and config directory to your source repository and edit.
+The directory should look something like this.
-1. Get the Jenkins pod name

-        oc get pods

-1. Enter the jenkins container.
-We'll do this once to gain access to the jenkins-jobs CLI.

-        oc exec -it <jenkins_pod_name> bash
+        ├── config
+        │   └── jenkins-jobs.ini
+        ├── Dockerfile
+        ├── ...
+        └── jenkins-jobs.yaml

 1. Edit the jenkins-jobs config file `config/jenkins-jobs.ini` changing the jenkins master service IP address.
-1. Add plugins (TODO: bundle these in jenkins master plugin)
-  1. In the jenkins master web UI navigate to "manage jenkins" > "Jenkins Plugins" > "Available" tab
-  1. Select "git plugin", "git client plugin", "URL SCM plugin", "Poll SCM plugin", "Clone Workspace SCM Plug-in"
-1. Run `jenkins-jobs` (TODO: provide jenkins-jobs tool or a way to exec into the jenkins master) to create a whole pile of jenkins jobs.

-        jenkins-jobs --conf config/jenkins-jobs.ini --ignore-cache update jenkins-jobs.yaml
+1. Run the Jenkins Job Builder tool to upload jobs to the Jenkins master.
+Run the container from the same directory of the `jenkins-jobs.yaml` file.

+        sudo atomic run aweiteka/jjb

+1. Each time you want to make a change to a job, run this tool again to update the changes in the Jenkins master.
 1. Using a browser load the Jenkins web UI using the Jenkins service IP address and port.
 Default credentials are admin/password.

 ## Notes

 * Upload template for all OpenShift users.
 As OpenShift admin upload template for all users and projects.